One of the greatest contributions that the internet has given the world is the huge amount of readily available investment information.

 This is a well-known name in financial circles and this site brings business forecasts and personal finance advice from across the entire media spectrum.
 There are lots of archives of relevant content.
-Does have some subscription only stuff – worth a visit.
+It does have some subscription-only stuff - but still worth a visit.

 This is a Wall Street-based financial website which has a mix of free and premium services for financial updates.
 The usual stuff helps to be up to date market trends but does have timely investment advice from guys like financial journalist Jim Cramer.

-This financial website is not all about investment news, rather it’s about knowledge.
-It’s a financial glossary and has a database of 8000 terms which are constantly being updated.
+This financial website is not all about investment news, rather it's about knowledge.
+It's a financial glossary and has a database of 8000 terms that are constantly being updated.
 So if you want to know the meaning of an investment term, this is the site that will do it for you.
-In between, you can also catch up with other finance related articles which are also worth the visit.
+In between, you can also catch up with other finance-related articles which are also worth the visit.